Code-Institute-Submissions/second-milestone-project-1/README.md

 Following features have been implemented for ease of use
 - <b>Number Display</b>–Displays the total crimes reported per 100,000 inhabitants ,this value changes based on selection made using the year and crime selectors
 - <b>Year selector</b>- Provides a drop down for users to make a selection on the years(2008-2012) to fetch the crimes reported information.
+- <b> Crime Selector</b>- Provides select options for users for the different crime rates reported.
+- <b> Province Selector</b> - Drop down with the 10 provinces of Canada.
 - <b>Top 5 Offence Row Chart</b>- displays the individual crime record reported.
 This row chart can be filtered by clicking any crime.
 This would in turn act as a filter changing the other visualization on the page.
 - <b>Total crimes each year Bar chart</b>- This is a simple visualization displaying the total crimes reported each year.
 - <b>Reported Crimes each province Pie Chart</b>- This chart displayed the crimes reported in the 10 provinces in Canada.